KGConf/open-kg-curriculum/curriculum/modules/What_is_Metadata/What_is_Metadata.md

 A schema is the formal description that is used when conducting inferencing and reasoning by automatic reasoners.
 These automatic reasoners highlight inconsistencies and showcases the context of the knowledge graph.
 A schema provides a sharable and resusable representation of a knowledge graph that also provides a format, standards for the addition of new knowledge to the knowledge graph.

+Creating an ontology can be seen as transferring knowledge into a computer-accessible form.
+It is clear that a thorough requirement analysis is crucial for the development of an ontology that is appropriate for a given purpose [8].
+One of the initial questions that should be answered when developing an ontology is whether a semantic representation adds any value to the subject or not.
+If no value is being added, maybe a different representation is needed instead.
+One advantage of an ontology-based system is that the knowledge represented in a semantic format can be more easily incorporated knowledge from other sources.
+Additionally, the semantic format reveals implicit knowledge that may be useful.
+Another question that should be answered when creating an ontology is whether a representation based on formal logic is rational for the intended purpose of the ontology.

+Once it is decided that semantic, formal logic-based formalism will be used, there are multiple tool options to choose from, including RDF(S) or OWL DL depending on the requirements for the given subject or scenario.
+After the tool is determined, the knowledge worker can determine which domain(s) need to be modeled and what aspects of the domain must be captured.
+This includes the level of detail in the ontology and the explicit and implicit tasks being answered by the ontology.
+Because there are many ways to model a situation in an ontology correctly, it may not be apparent how to do so.
+If a single word has many different, but related, meanings, the decision about how the word should be modeled in the system will depend on the purpose of the ontology.
+Ultimately, there is no perfectly correct manner in which to build a system that satisfies the requirements.
+Although there are certain methods can prove more viable or useful when building a system, design decisions typically need to be made in order represent the purpose of the ontology.

 ## Related KGC Media
 * Workshop Example
 * Tutorial Example